 Computational Relativistic Astrophysics

-Research in this division covers mergers of binary neutron stars and mixed binaries – a black hole and a neutron star – as well as stellar core collapse that form black holes.
-The division also focuses on studying more fundamental aspects of General Relativity using numerical tools.
+Research in this department covers mergers of binary neutron stars and mixed binaries – a black hole and a neutron star – as well as stellar core collapse that form black holes.
+The department also focuses on studying more fundamental aspects of General Relativity using numerical tools.

-To understand the formation process of black holes and neutron stars, and what happens when black holes and neutron stars merge, we have to fully solve Einstein's equation as well as the equations of motion for matter in the presence of matter fields.
+To understand the formation process of black holes and neutron stars, and what happens when black holes and neutron stars merge, we have to fully solve Einstein's equation as well as the equations of motion for matter and electromagnetic fields, and radiation transfer equations in general relativity.
 It is generally not feasible to solve these nonlinear, partial differential equations analytically so we instead use numerical simulations on high-performance computers, for which we have been developing new methods in numerical relativity, since the 1990s.
 It is also feasible to accurately solve hydrodynamics/magnetohydrodynamics equations and to approximately solve radiation hydrodynamics equations for neutrino transport, using computational numerical methods.

 For the numerical-relativistic calculations we use our supercomputer Sakura in Garching.
 With Sakura we have 11,600 CPU cores with a peak performance of 0,92 petaFLOP/s at our disposal.